marcelogaspa/AME_QA_Challenge/README.md

 # QA_Challenge
-This repo containd the API REST and Automation Test Cases
+This repo contains the API REST and Automation Test Cases based on website => http://automationpractice.com/index.php